rust-lang/cargo/src/doc/src/reference/registries.md

             // The highest version available.
             "max_version": "0.6.1",
             // Textual description of the crate.
-            "description": "Random number generators and other randomness functionality.\n", }
+            "description": "Random number generators and other randomness functionality.\n" }
     ],
     "meta": {